Moringa

 National strategy and government contact

-• Along with notes on their involvement, the website www.mdasa.co.za provides contact details for the following institutions: Department of Science and Innovation (DSI); Department of Agriculture, Land Reform and Rural Development (DALRRD); Department of Education; Department of Health; Department of Trade, Industry and Competition and the Gauteng Department of Economic Growth and Development.
+• The following institutions have all had dealings with MDASA (see next heading): Department of Science, Technology and Innovation (DSTI); Department of Agriculture; Department of Education; Department of Health; Department of Trade, Industry and Competition and the Gauteng Department of Economic Growth and Development.

 • The Industrial Action Policy Plans (IPAPs) made provision for the establishment of a pilot agri-business hub.
 One of the deliverables was a moringa processing plant (along with chicken abattoir and vegetable packhouse).

-• Moringa featured in the then Department of Science and Technology’s Bio-economy Strategy.
+• Moringa featured in the then Department of Science, Technology and Innovation’s Bio-economy Strategy.
 See www.gov.za/sites/default/files/gcis_document/201409/bioeconomy-strategya.pdf.

 Role players